 I would like to believe that happens weekly.
-Just last week for instance, an elderly woman asked me to tattoo an owl on her forearm in honor of her 13 year old grandson who had passed away whom had a fascination with owls.
-It can be difficult to hear memorial stories, but I find I'll use that energy and passion to concentrate on the art and stay focused.
-In the end the smile on their face's makes it very rewarding.
+Just last week, for instance, an elderly woman asked me to tattoo an owl on her forearm in honor of her 13-year-old grandson who had passed away who had a fascination with owls.
+It can be difficult to hear memorial stories, but I find I’ll use that energy and passion to concentrate on the art and stay focused.
+In the end, the smile on their face’s makes it very rewarding.

 What is the greatest professional goal you have achieved as a tattoo artist?

 Owning a shop with a Zen-like peaceful vibe with no drama and team comradery to help everyone’s creativity grow to its full potential.
 We have an amazing team and we all have a great time together.

 I’m also a published artist being featured in art books, DVD’s and magazines.
 It’s very satisfying to be able to show my Grandmother who was my mentor.
 I took what she taught me, from pastel, watercolor, to oil painting, and I’ve been lucky enough to turn it into a career to support my family.